Kubernetes Monitoring: Gain Full-Stack Visibility

 Kubelet Metrics

-To make sure the Control Plane is communicating efficiently with each individual node that a Kubelet runs on, you should monitor the Kubelet agent regularly.
+To ensure the Control Plane communicates efficiently with each node where a Kubelet runs, regularly monitor the Kubelet agent.

 Kube-State-Metrics